 5. Oral ayurvedic medication – Ayurveda has many herbs that have antibacterial, antimicrobial, anti-inflammatory and analgesic action so if you are suffering from any dental problems along with dentistry procedures you can also take ayurvedic herbs.

-In today’s time where due to bad eating habits, oral problems are on the rise.
+In today’s time where due to bad eating habits and irregular routine , oral problems are on the rise.
 It is very important to include ayurvedic practices in daily routine which are not only safe and effective but economical also.
 Brushing teeth with paste is clearly not enough, try ayurvedic practices for 1 week and then decide yourself.